 It’s a weird exchange when you ask someone to follow you back.
 I follow accounts that deliver quality content.
-There are a few accounts that I follow, but disagree with most of their posts.
+There are free accounts that I follow, but disagree with most of their posts.

 I follow these people because I see value in hearing opposing opinions.
 I’ve grown because of social media.
 Many of these people I’ve had as guests on my podcast.

 I wouldn’t want to live in a world where everyone thought just like me.
 I have had my perspective changed on many political topics leading me to see a different view.